 Lower U value means higher R value.
 Great windows have a U value of .30 - the lower the better!
 If you divide the U value into 1, you get the R value.
 So a window with a U value of .3 will have an R value of 3.33.
 It doesn't sound like a lot when compared with an R13 wall, but glass will always be the thermal weak spot in a wall no matter what you do.
 Compare this R value of 3.33 with an old window that may have a U value of .8 - which would be a R value of 1.25 - and you start to feel pretty good.

 Foam sealant around the window.
 The best replacement window in the world will leak air if it's surrounded by fiberglass.
 Fiberglass in a shim space is nothing more than an air filter.
 Windows must be sealed around with foam in the shim space to perform their best.

 Call 1-833-844-2622 or contact us online to schedule a free estimate on window replacements.
 We also offer comprehensive home energy assessments to detect where your home is using and losing energy in other places.
-If you live in Webster, Auburn, Fairport, Pittsford, Cortland, Canandaigua or any surrounding area of NY, contact us today!
+If you live in Lansing, Webster, Auburn, Fairport, Pittsford, Cortland, Canandaigua or any surrounding area of NY, contact us today!

 our service area